-You can only check the pages in your blog that are ranking for your target keywords so you can boost them on search results.
+You can only check the pages in your blog ranking for your target keywords so you can boost them on search results.

-This feature is similar to the Yoast SEO plugin so you might find this tool redundant.
-Nonetheless, it is good to get a second opinion on how to improve the SEO of your blog pages.
+This feature is similar to the Yoast SEO plugin, so you might find this tool redundant.
+Nonetheless, it is good to get a second opinion on improving your blog pages’ SEO.

-As mentioned, building a link profile is a great way to hike up search rankings for your target keywords.
-Rankwatch offers you the opportunity to track your backlinks and see which pages are getting the love from other sites.
+Building a link profile is a great way to increase search rankings for your target keywords.
+Rankwatch allows you to track your backlinks and see which pages get the love from other sites.

-The Link Center feature lets you view a report of your backlinks your blog has acquired over time.
+The Link Center feature lets you view a report of the backlinks your blog has acquired over time.

 Browsing down the page, you can see the “strongest” pages on your blog or those with the most backlinks.